 With the right WSN technology you can avoid these pitfalls.

-The plant IT may not be familiar with these issues since these are mostly related to plant environment, plant use cases, and integration with I&C systems.
+The plant IT team may not be familiar with these issues since these are mostly related to plant environment, plant use cases, and integration with I&C systems.
 The I&C team must take the lead to guide the WSN selection.

 WSN technologies have many similarities, but also important differences.
 For instance, several WSN are built upon IEEE 802.15.4 radio but apply it differently so the WSN technologies have very different characteristics.